-The three potential development scenarios for how the study area will grow over the next three decades utilize current zoning designations and vacant land and redevelopment opportunities.
-Each scenario anticipates how the type of future development can impact the potential to add additional population and jobs growth which then affect the types of transit that can be supported in the study area.
-The projected population and job growth in the following scenarios are based on a percentage of the total estimated regional growth forecasted by the Truckee Meadows Regional Planning Agency as discussed above.
-The years 2020-2050 pick up where the last census data leaves off and looks at the development pattern of the last thirty years (1990-2020), as analyzed in Chapter 1.
+The three potential development scenarios for how the study area will grow over the next three decades utilize current zoning designations and vacant land and redevelopment opportunities in the TAZ.
+Each scenario anticipates how the type of future development can impact the potential to add additional population and job growth which then affect the types of transit that can be supported in the study area.
+The projected population and job growth in the following scenarios are based on a percentage of the total estimated regional growth forecasted by the Truckee Meadows Regional Planning Agency.
+The forecasted numbers were then expanded upon in Scenario 2 and 3 using the appropriate TAZ to calculate a more accurate representation of how the area can grow when applying the land use tools provided in Table 3.1.
+This data projects the growth for the years 2020 through 2050 and pick up where the last census data leaves off.
+Similarly looking at the development pattern of the previous thirty years (1990-2020), as analyzed in Chapter 1.
 How much regional growth is absorbed within the study area will depend on the level of density constructed on the vacant and redeveloped land.
+The development scenarios shown in Figures 4.2, 4.3, and 4.4 show how the types of future development impact population and job growth within the study area and how this projection impacts the estimated number of riders per day.